Skip to main content

 Temporary Files

 COMSOL writes temporary files, by default, to /tmp.
 This directory is not very large and fills up very quickly so it’s better to create directories in your account for these temporary files.
-We recommend you create two directories using the following command:
+We recommend you contact bisonnet@bucknell.edu about creating a scratch directory for you to store these files.
+Once your scratch directory has been created, create two directories inside that folder with a command like the following (substitute your Bucknell username, e.g. abc123, where appropriate below):

 Then your COMSOL command should reference these directories:

-comsol batch -np $SLURM_NTASKS -inputfile file.mph -outputfile file_output.mph -tmpdir ~/comsoltmp -recoverydir ~/comsolrecovery
+comsol batch -np $SLURM_NTASKS -inputfile file.mph -outputfile file_output.mph -tmpdir /scratch/bucknellusername/comsoltmp -recoverydir /scratch/bucknellusername/comsolrecovery

 Full Example Job Script